xsdk-project/xsdk-examples/mfem/ginkgo/README.md

  Ginkgo::GinkgoExecutor exec(device); //device is the MFEM Device configuration
 ```

-The Ginkgo wrappers provided in MFEM provide mix-and-match interoperability:
+The Ginkgo wrappers in MFEM provide mix-and-match interoperability:
 Ginkgo solvers can use MFEM preconditioners, and MFEM can use Ginkgo preconditioners.
 To allow Ginkgo to use the MFEM block diagonal preconditioner, `BDP`, we create
 a wrapped object: